parthpatel176/faucet_dapp_front/README.md

 # Eth Testnet Faucet
-This is a simple dapp that serves as a faucet for Ethereum Rinkeby Testnet.
+This is the Reat frontend for a simple dapp that serves as a faucet for Ethereum Rinkeby Testnet.